mattbierner/blog.mattbierner.com/_posts/2015-06-19-lens-look-minolta-uw-rokkor-pg-18mm-on-a-nex-7.md

 {% include image.html file="DSC7104-1.jpg" %}

 The UW Rokkor-PG was originally released in 1966 and was Minolta's first fisheye Rokkor.
-Spec junkies will immediatly notice the len's slow f9.5 minimum aperture, especially when compared to the later 16mm Rokkor-OK fisheye lens.
+Spec junkies will immediately notice the lens' slow f9.5 minimum aperture, especially when compared to the later 16mm Rokkor-OK fisheye lens.
 The lens is fixed focused around 10ft and lacks coupling to the camera, not an issue when shooting on mirrorless.

 {% include image.html file="DSC7105.jpg" %}